The Grateful Heart cover art

 Preview

-Try Premium Plus free
+Try Standard free

-Pick 1 audiobook a month from our unmatched collection - including bestsellers and new releases.
+Select 1 audiobook a month from our entire collection.

 The Grateful Heart

-By: Brother David Steindl-Rast
+By: David Steindl-Rast

-Narrated by: Brother David Steindl-Rast
+Narrated by: David Steindl-Rast Brother

-Try Premium Plus free
+Try Standard free

-Buy Now for £7.99
+Buy Now for £9.71

-Buy Now for £7.99
+Buy Now for £9.71

 About this listen

 The fountainhead of all philosophy and religion, teaches Brother David Steindl-Rast, is our sense of amazement at being in the world.
 To cross the gap between doctrine and the divine, we have been given the gift of prayer.
-In The Grateful Heart, you will hear Brother David describe prayer not as a dogmatic ritual but as a way of opening to the blessings that await us in everyday life.
+On The Grateful Heart, you will hear Brother David describe prayer not as a dogmatic ritual, but as a way of opening to the blessings that await us in everyday life.

 All stars